Particulate and water removal solutions for diesel fuel applications

 Defining Acceptable Fuel Cleanliness Levels

 While Diesel fuel cleanliness can vary significantly along the fuel supply chain, one engine manufacturer defines typical incoming fuel cleanliness at a cleanliness level of 22/20/17 per ISO 4406.
 For EUI fuel injection systems, equipment OEMs typically require a fuel cleanliness level of 18/16/13 per ISO 4406.
 New HPCR engines require diesel fuel cleanliness levels as low as 12/9/6 per ISO 4406.
+Thus, it’s helpful to invest in water removal from diesel fuel systems like ours.

 How Dirty is it Really?

+Do you really need a state-of-the-art diesel filtration system?
 To put this into a more practical perspective, the table below shows the equivalent contaminant mass and water volume that would be pumped in one year for a large mine site using 137,000 liters of diesel fuel/day, for various fuel contamination levels.